laurolins/nanomsg-tests/README.md

 http://www.freelists.org/post/nanomsg/a-stupid-load-balancing-question

-Here is the pattern I got in a C++ simple program:
+Here is what I got in a simple C++ program:

 ``` c++
 //